+In August 2016, Hydro One Inc. reached an agreement to acquire Orillia Power, an electricity distribution company located in Simcoe County, Ontario, from the Corporation of the City of Orillia for approximately \$41 million, including the assumption of approximately \$15 million in outstanding indebtedness and regulatory liabilities, subject to closing adjustments.
 In April 2018, the OEB issued a decision denying Hydro One Inc.'s proposed acquisition of Orillia Power.
 In May 2018, Hydro One Inc. and Orillia Power filed a motion to review and vary the OEB's decision, and in August 2018, the OEB upheld its April 2018 decision denying the acquisition.
 In September 2018, Hydro One Inc. filed a new MAAD application with the OEB to acquire Orillia Power.
 The acquisition is subject to the satisfaction of customary closing conditions as well as approval by the OEB.
-See "Business of Hydro One - Distribution Business - Acquisitions - Agreement to Acquire Orillia Power" for more information.
+See "Business of Hydro One - Distribution Business Segment - Acquisitions - Agreement to Acquire Orillia Power" for more information.

-Agreement to Acquire Peterborough Distribution Inc.
+Agreement to Acquire the Business and Distribution Assets of Peterborough Distribution Inc.

 In July 2018, Hydro One Inc. reached an agreement to acquire the business and distribution assets of Peterborough Distribution Inc., an electricity distribution company located in the County of Peterborough, from the Corporation of the City of Peterborough.
 Hydro One Inc. will pay the Corporation of the City of Peterborough approximately \$105 million, subject to closing adjustments.
 The acquisition is subject to the satisfaction of customary closing conditions as well as approval by the OEB.
-See "Business of Hydro One - Distribution Business - Acquisitions - Agreement to Acquire Peterborough Distribution Inc." for more information.
+See "Business of Hydro One - Distribution Business Segment - Acquisitions - Agreement to Acquire the Business and Distribution Assets of Peterborough Distribution Inc." for more information.